 The Machias Trailhead depot facility is available for rent as a picnic shelter.
 Across the trail from the depot is a large picnic shelter and children's playground nestled under towering trees.
 Water and picnic tables are available.
-Water is nearby but power is no longer available.
+Water is available at the nearby restroom, but power is no longer available.

 Please note, water balloon and sidewalk chalk activities are prohibited.

 Restrooms are open year-round, but will close during periods of extreme cold.
 Please plan accordingly as no portable toilets are available during those times.